open-mmlab/mmdetection/docs/en/get_started.md

 #### Install MMEngine without MIM

-To install MMEngine with pip instead of MIM, please follow [MMEngine installation guides](https://mmcv.readthedocs.io/en/latest/get_started/installation.html).
+To install MMEngine with pip instead of MIM, please follow \[MMEngine installation guides\](https://mmengine.readthedocs.io/en/latest/get_started/installation.html).

 For example, you can install MMEngine by the following command.